| |

 |

-The Galapagos Islands have a sub-tropical climate with two seasons the rainy season and the dry season.
-The rainy season begins in November and runs until June.
+is from November to June.
 March and April are generally considered the best months for visiting the islands; when the weather is warm, the winds are light, the sea is calm, and the birds are nesting.

 After April the weather becomes cooler.
 July to November marks the dry season.
 Temperatures become cooler and the skies cloudier although it seldom rains.
 Water temperatures drop to 70º F (21ºC) or below and the winds can make the water choppy.
 A sweater or jacket may be necessary on cloudy days and at night.